Syed Mohammad Ahsan: 1970 general elections, resignation and 1971 war

 Admiral Ahsan renewed his offer to President Yahya, Rahman, and Bhutto to work out an arrangement where the Pakistani military deployments to support the Eastern Command could get out intact, without being humiliated.
 Known as the Ahsan Formula, Pakistan would become a confederation of the two wings, giving East Pakistan a degree of autonomy.
 Yahya would head the confederation.
 East Pakistanis in West Pakistan would be moved to East Pakistan and vice versa.
 National assets would be divided in proportion to population.
 The military vetoed the plan.
 In February 1971, he supervised the military deployments in East that were already preparing to conduct a military operation to curb the movement.

 Disheartened and isolated by his colleagues, Admiral Ahsan tried reaching President Yahya by telephone without success.
 On 7 March 1971, Admiral Ahsan resigned in protest from his position as Martial Law Administrator of East Pakistan.

-He participated in the war with India in 1971 but without an assignment of any command at the Navy NHQ and sought honorable discharge from the navy after the war ended in the winter of 1971.
+He participated in the 1971 war with India but without an assignment of any command at the Navy headquarters and sought honorable discharge from the navy after the war ended in the winter of 1971.

 In an article titled "A nation's shame" published in the Newsline magazine of September 2000, Ahsan concluded:

 But who was responsible for creating this hostile atmosphere and hatred among the people?
 The situation deteriorated further after General Yahya Khan postponed the first session of the newly elected constituent assembly.
 It became very clear immediately after the election results that the generals were not prepared to transfer power to the Awami League.
 First the delay in summoning the National Assembly session and later its postponement confirmed the Bengalis' worst fears, that the election results were not acceptable both to the generals and to the majority of West Pakistani politicians.
 Zulfikar Ali Bhutto publicly called for a boycott of the assembly session.
 Such a transgression was bound to further fuel public resentment.